San Francisco supervisor panel backs request to landmark gay-owned Eagle bar

 As such, the bar is "an anchor institution" for the leather cultural district and is worthy of being preserved, wrote Beswick, who offered the preservation group's "full support and services" in documenting the Eagle's "four-decade history of providing arts and cultural programming and entertainment, in addition to countless charitable efforts, for the leather and LGBTQ communities."

-District 6 Supervisor Matt Haney, who represents SOMA, started the landmark process for the bar last month following the sale of the property on which it is located at the corner of 12th and Harrison streets.
-According to property records Robert G. Scypinski purchased the site in September.
+District 6 Supervisor Matt Haney, who represents SOMA, started the landmark process for the bar last month following the listing of the property on which it is located at the corner of 12th and Harrison streets.
+The building that houses the bar remains for sale.

 "I think the designation of the Eagle as a historic landmark really codifies and acknowledges the historic nature and central pillar the Eagle has been to our community for so many decades," Robert Goldfarb, a gay man who is the president of the cultural district's board, told the B.A.R.

 Other LGBTQ landmarks

 To date, San Francisco has granted city landmark status to only four sites solely for their importance to LGBTQ history.
 All are located in commercial corridors.

 Two are gay bar locations: the Twin Peaks bar in the Castro and the former Paper Doll restaurant and bar site in North Beach.
 The two other LGBTQ landmarks are both in the Castro: the former home to the AIDS Memorial Quilt on upper Market Street and the late gay supervisor Harvey Milk's residence and former Castro Camera shop at 573 Castro Street.